aeternity/aesophia/docs/sophia_features.md

 - When a user-defined type `t('a)` is invariant in `'a`, then `t(A)` can never be a subtype of `t(B)`.

+#### Type variable limitation

+Because of how FATE represents types as values there is a fixed upper limit (256) of type variables that can be used in a single type signature.

 ## Mutable state

 Sophia does not have arbitrary mutable state, but only a limited form of state